bencivjan/katacoda-scenarios/fuzzing-exec-tutorial/step5.md

 If we take a look at the Atheris documentation, we see that this error occurs when the first 2 calls to our function didn't produce any coverage events.
 In our case, the reason for this is that we forgot to instrument our function.
 Without instrumentation, Atheris has no way to tailor its inputs to maximize the code coverage.

-Insert the following to allow Atheris to instrument it:
+Replace `# TODO - instrumentation` with the following to allow Atheris to instrument it:

 <pre class="file" data-filename="myFirstFuzz.py" data-target="insert" data-marker="TODO - instrumentation">
 @atheris.instrument_func
 </pre>

+And execute it once again:

 `python3 myFirstFuzz.py`{{execute}}